What is a Patch Cable? - Qiling

 3. When Should I Use a Patch Cable?

-You can use a patch cable to connect networking equipment, such as network hubs, switches, routers, computers, etc., to each other.
-A patch cable is mainly applicable for short-distance connections.
+A patch cable can be used to connect various networking equipment, like network hubs, switches, routers, and computers, to each other, mainly for short-distance connections.

 4. Can I Use Patch Cable as an Ethernet Cable?